mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 *[Tape change.]*

 ... to see the buddha-nature is to maintain equally *dhyana* and wisdom.
 So to see Buddha, to see into the buddha-nature [...] means that your life must be alive as a whole, vividly.
-According to Dogen’s term it is called *jijiyu samadhi*. *Jijiyu samadhi* is that the self becomes the self and gives life to it and settles in the self.
+According to Dōgen’s term it is called *jijiyu samadhi*. *Jijiyu samadhi* is that the self becomes the self and gives life to it and settles in the self.
 That means the self must be really alive, vividly, in zazen – before any separation between.

 That means zazen is exactly something like a leaping fish, always working.
 So self is also working together vividly.
 So to see into buddha-nature means you have to deal with your zazen, you have to deal with your mind and body, which are both working, alive, vividly.